-Point of Service Collections are not just about collecting dollars, but a critical piece of patient education on their personal insurance benefits and financial liabilities.
+Point of Service Collections are not just about collecting dollars, but a critical piece of the patient financial journey, where patients can learn more about their insurance benefits and financial liabilities.
 This is information patients want to know when they are engaging in healthcare.

 - 90% of patients consider pre-care price estimates to be moderately to extremely important (Source: Advisory Board’s 2018 Consumer Financial Survey)